• Europe

 Projects led by Direct Participants

-Direct participants engage in significant mutual collaborations and commit to widely disseminating the results of their work through cross-border and cross-sector commitments within the European ecosystem.
+Direct participants engage in significant cross-border collaborations and commit to widely disseminating the results of their work through cross-border and cross-sector commitments within the European ecosystem.
 This includes scientific publications, events, spillover of intellectual property, and various partnerships with a wide range of European stakeholders, including universities and SMEs.

 • OncoRNA (SME) - Belgium